Equite774/chaiharsha.github.io/_posts/2025-06-20-idea-ml-apma-cs.md

 Now, we reach linguistics.
 I have taken two courses, introductory linguistics, and Information Theory in Language, a seminar-type literature review course discussing information-theoretic pressures on language production.
 Linguistics has been fascinating to me for quite some time, and I am  -->

-At some point, I plan to delve into some of what I have taken personally.
+At some point, I plan to delve into some of what I have taken personally outside of my degree.
 For now, however, we focus directly on the MATH, APMA, and CSCI. <br><br>

 ## My (Tech) Coursework